 The terminating DCMTSI client receiving the SDP offer to establish an application data channel shall include the “a=3gpp-req-app-hint” attribute and indicate originating DCMTSI client that the application requesting application data channel(s) to be established is currently being downloaded via the "req-app-status" parameter of an "a=3gpp-req-app-hint" media- level SDP attribute that conveys the current availability status for the application that needs to be launched on the terminating DCMTSI client.

-The "a=3gpp-req-app-hint" attribute may also include a " req-app-progress" parameter to allow the originating UE to identify the current progress of the application to which the SDP offer has been sent.
+The "a=3gpp-req-app-hint" attribute may also include a " pending" parameter to allow the originating UE to identify the current progress of the application to which the SDP offer has been sent.

-In addition, the "a=3gpp-req-app-hint" attribute may also include a "req-app-timetowait" parameter to allow the originating UE to identify the waiting time until again it could re-send an SDP offer.
-The combination of " req-app-progress " and " req-app-timetowait " parameters allows the communicating UEs to bind the offers and answers for each data channel being negotiated for the identified application.

 6.2.10.4 Receiving SDP answer